Genomicsplc/variantkey/README.md

     {CHROM=1, POS=3759889, REF=TA, ALT=T}
 ```

-In VCF files the decomposition from multialleic to bialleic variants can be performed using the '[vt](https://genome.sph.umich.edu/wiki/Vt#Decompose)' software tool with the command:
+In VCF files the decomposition from multiallelic to biallelic variants can be performed using the '[vt](https://genome.sph.umich.edu/wiki/Vt#Decompose)' software tool with the command:

 ```
     vt decompose -s source.vcf -o decomposed.vcf